jfrNebus/Safe_box/readme_english.md

 **Base-emitter resistance**

-Minimum β according to datasheet = 100
+β according to datasheet = 100
 <br>
-Minimum β acording to multimeter = 151
+β acording to multimeter = 151

 •	β according to datasheet:
   RBE = (5-0.7) / (3*(0.02/100)) = 4,3 / (3 * 0.0002) = 4,3 / 0.0006  = 7166,66